argoproj/argo-cd/docs/user-guide/auto_sync.md

 # Automated Sync Policy

-Argo CD has the ability to automatically sync an application when it detects differences between the desired manifests in git, and the live state in the cluster.
+Argo CD has the ability to automatically sync an application when it detects differences between the desired manifests in Git, and the live state in the cluster.
 A benefit of automatic sync is that CI/CD pipelines no longer need direct access to the Argo CD API server to perform the deployment.
-Instead, the pipeline makes a commit and push to the git repository with the changes to the manifests in the tracking git repo.
+Instead, the pipeline makes a commit and push to the Git repository with the changes to the manifests in the tracking Git repo.

 To configure automated sync run:
 ```bash